Enterprise Browser: Definition, Key Features, and Use Cases

 Solution: Enterprise browsers enable secure and controlled access to corporate resources from personal devices.
 They can ensure separation of work and personal data by restricting downloads onto a personal device and applying security policies tuned for BYOD.
 Outside the enterprise browser, the personal device stays personal so there’s no compromising user privacy.

-Contractor Access
+Contractor and Third-Party Access

 Challenge: Contractors need access to corporate applications and resources.
 Providing access to an unmanaged device risks exposing sensitive information, and provisioning laptops or virtual desktops adds cost and complexity.